 What’s in it

 Your credit report will likely contain information regarding any applications you’ve made for credit cards, personal loans, mortgages or store finance.
-It may also contain information regarding any mobile phone or utilities contracts you’ve entered into.
-Your credit report will also contain some of your personal information including your full name, date of birth, driver’s licence number, gender, residential addresses and employer information.
+It may also contain information regarding any mobile phone or utility contracts you’ve entered into.
+Your credit report will also contain some of your personal information including your full name, date of birth, driver’s license number, gender, residential addresses, and employer information.

-In addition, your credit report may include publicly available information such as court judgements and writs, details of any directorships or proprietorship’s in your name, as well as any debt agreement and/or personal insolvency/bankruptcy information.
+In addition, your credit report may include publicly available information such as court judgments and writs, details of any directorships or proprietorship in your name, as well as any debt agreement and/or personal insolvency/bankruptcy information.